-I’ve appeared in the media discussing Deaf issues on BBC Breakfast News, BBC World Service, BBC Trending, Watchdog, BBC London, on the BBC Ouch podcast, the Abnormally Funny People Podcast.
+Charlie has appeared on Radio 4, BBC Breakfast News, BBC World Service, BBC Trending, Watchdog, BBC London, the BBC Ouch podcast, and the Abnormally Funny People Podcast.
 He’s also presented discussions at the Edinburgh Film Festival, the Edinburgh Book Festival, and Ilkley Literature Festival.